Sobilo34/100DaysOfCode/Progress_tracker.md

 **Notes:**

-- I revise the concept of Pointers, Arrays and Srings
+- I revise the concept of Pointers, Arrays and Strings
-- I revisit my project that is did on it earlier
+- I revisit the projects that I did on it earlier
--  I write a program that to learn more about this concept
+-  I write a program to learn more about the concept
--  The program recieves String for a User and print out the ASCII value of it lowercase
+-  The program receives String for a User and print out the ASCII value of it lowercase

 **Challenges:**
 I have network Isuues which makes me to submit lately.
 The network Issue is common to all Nigerians🤦‍♂️